julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ## Final Thought

-These herbs don’t exist for decoration or trend.

-They carry centuries of human stories — pain, protection, power, and survival.
-They speak in whispers only the willing can hear.
+These herbs aren’t trends.
+They’re stories in leaf and thorn — passed in whispers and smoke.
+They carry memory, pain, magic, and protection.

 Grow them with intention.
-Use them with respect.
-And listen.
+Speak to them with respect.
+And maybe, if you’re lucky, they’ll speak back.

-The past is rooted in the earth beneath your feet.
-The magic is waiting.

 ---